it-gssb/pdffiller/README.md

 # PDF Filler

-Tool to support bulk PDF Mail Merge using data in Excel spreadsheet and sending of generated PDF files to email recipients defined in the same spreadsheet.
+Tool to support bulk PDF Mail Merge / PDF Filler using data in Excel spreadsheet and sending of generated PDF files to email recipients defined in the same spreadsheet.

 ## Use Cases